otherPOM/Numeral-System-Converter/README.md

 To get a string with the answer, use the Long.toString(sourceNumber, destinationRadix) expression.
 Note that the expected output is a String, because Java implicitly converts 0/0b/0x concatenated numbers to their decimal representation.

+## Stage 4
+In this stage, you should add support for reading the source number in the given base and converting it to another given base.